General Elections Commission: History

-The second incarnation of the KPU was established on 11 April 2001 to organise the 2004 elections, but this time was made up of individuals from academia and NGOs.
-In 2007 the People's Representative Council (DPR) passed Law No. 22/2007, which stipulated that members of the KPU serve a five-year term.
+The second incarnation of the KPU was established on 11 April 2001 to organise the 2004 elections.
+This time, however, the People's Representative Council (DPR) passed Law No. 4/2000, which stipulated that the KPU members be made up of nonpartisan individuals from academia and NGOs.
+In 2007, the People's Representative Council (DPR) passed Law No. 22/2007, which stipulated that members of the KPU serve a five-year term.
 It also stated that members of the KPU would be chosen by a selection committee that together with the president would put forward a list of names to the DPR, which would conduct a fit and proper test.
 As a result of this process, which lasted from 21 to 30 August 2007, the initial 45 candidates were whittled down to 21, and a vote was taken by the DPR to decide on the final membership.
-The seven people chosen for the 2007–2012 term KPU were members of regional KPUs, academics, researchers and bureaucrats.
+The seven people chosen for the 2007–2012 term KPU were members of regional KPUs, academics, researchers, and bureaucrats.

 Headquarters

 KPU central headquarters is located in a building on Jalan Imam Bonjol 29, Central Jakarta.
 The building, designed by architect A.W.
 Gmelig Meyling, was completed in 1955 and was among the first to be built in the post-war architecture style in Indonesia.
 It was described as "impressive" at its completion.
 The building was originally used for the office of the National Horticulture Centre of the Ministry of Agriculture.

 KPU also has its local offices in all provinces, cities, and regencies throughout Indonesia except Aceh, where it took a name Independent Elections Commission (Komisi Independen Pemilihan or KIP) with its own structure and regulation.